What is Schema Therapy & is it the right choice for you?

 • worry and anxiety

 Schemas are most often developed during childhood when emotional needs aren’t met.
-They cause negative patterns in your thoughts, feelings, and behaviours.
+They cause negative patterns in your thoughts, feelings, and behaviors.
 And if not managed correctly (through therapy), it can lead to unhealthy coping methods.

 The different types of Schemas